Conditional view modifiers

 myView

-.if(X) { $0.padding(8) } else: { $0.background(Color.blue) }
+.if(X) { $0.buttonStyle(.bordered) } else: { $0.buttonStyle(.borderedProminent) }

 }

-IfLet view extension
+If-let view extension

-Similarly to conditions, sometimes we want to apply a modifier only when another value is not nil
+Sometimes we want to apply a modifier only when another value is not nil, and then use that value in the modifier itself.

-In this case we can define a new View
+In this case we can define a new View extension that lets us do just that:

 extension View {